rzp-labs/claude-task-runner/docs/QUICKSTART.md

 - `--no-pool`: Disable Claude process pooling (creates new process for each task)
 - `--pool-size`: Maximum number of Claude processes to keep in the pool (default: 3)
 - `--no-streaming`: Disable real-time output streaming (uses simple file redirection)
+- `--dangerous`: Use --dangerously-skip-permissions to bypass Claude permission checks for MCP tools

 Examples:
 ```bash